janerikhein/RR2timetabling/README.md

-An implementation for the problem statement of the 21.
+Bachelor thesis based on the problem statement of the 21.
 International Timetabling Competition.